 4. Consider the budget

-What can your business afford to PPC?
-The maximum bid is the highest limit your business is willing to pay for a web searcher’s click for a given keyword.
-You can calculate this amount based on many factors, including:
+Speaking of investment, it’s important for your business to allocate what can be conceivably afforded on PPC.
+You get what you pay for, meaning the maximum bid is the highest limit your business is willing to pay for a web searcher’s click for a given keyword.
+Many factors go into calculating this value such as:

-You may not have much of the above data when beginning a new campaign.
-If so, prepare figures based on reasonable assumptions.
-Once you begin to receive real data from the new campaign, you can adjust your bids as needed.
+You may not have much of the above metrics at the beginning of a new campaign.
+Considering that, prepare figures based on reasonable assumptions.
+Once you begin to receive more data from the new campaign, you can adjust your bids accordingly.

 Going back to the online flower shop scenario above, adding the location of your business will narrow your search even further, creating an opportunity for very specific keyword searches and targeting certain customers.
 Google offers Enhanced Campaigns that enable users to target consumers in particular postal codes, preventing your business from spending money on consumers who don’t live locally.

 Since your company is investing in PPC, the goal is to have each click be a potential client who could provide a return on your investment.
 Direct your initial resources toward your immediate area, then expand your region as desired once you start to see success in your ad campaigns.
 Just ensure you have the resources in place to take on additional phone calls and messages from potential customers reaching out to inquire about your business.